imagry/Inertial_Localization/implementation_notes.md

 # Localization Python Bindings and Testing Implementation Notes

-This document consolidates the implementation notes for Tasks B5, B6, B7, and B8 from the localization separation plan, providing a comprehensive overview of the Python bindings and testing framework for the standalone localization repository.
+This document consolidates the implementation notes for Tasks B5, B6, B7, B8, B9, and B10 from the localization separation plan, providing a comprehensive overview of the Python bindings, testing framework, and API documentation for the standalone localization repository.

 ## Tasks Overview